laravel/octane/README.md

 npm install --save-dev chokidar
 ```

-You may configure the list of directories/files under watch in your application's `config/octane.php` configuration file.
+You may configure the directories and files that should be watched using the `watch` configuration option within your application's `config/octane.php` configuration file.

 #### Specifying The Worker Count